TaylorEllington/Chess-solver/README.md

 * Final code coverage report - deliverables/code_cov/index.html

 # Changes made after running static analysis
-The code coverage report is in the `deliverables` directory and consists of individual lines of code, annotated with the scanner's reccomendations about what to fix.
+The code coverage report is in the `deliverables` directory and consists of individual lines of code, annotated with the scanner's recommendations about what to fix.
 The report in `deliverables` is much longer than what you might see running the static scanner now, as it is from an earlier version of the project and the following changes were made:

 * all the move_generator functions now take the BoardState objects by const reference
 * Fixed the erroneous use of std::remove